zenflip/tradecraft/docs/think-in-swings.md

 A few key points where your logic is exactly right:

 - **"[No cash on the dip](no-capital-for-a-dip.md)" is never bad luck** — it's the cost of failing to de-risk near resistance.
 Smart traders sell into strength precisely so they can buy when others are fearful.
-- **Scaling in at exhaustion** (especially using spot or low margin <= 2X) keeps you in the game.
+- **Scaling in at exhaustion** (especially using spot or low leverage <= 2X) keeps you in the game.
 You can survive multiple wrong entries because you're not over-leveraged.
 - **Waiting for momentum to slow** instead of buying the first red candle — that's discipline.
 Most retail traders blow up there.
 - **Trendline riding until resistance** is clean and visual.
 You're trading structure, not prediction.
 - **"Patience is the edge"** — that's the real takeaway.
 The fewer decisions you make, the less you pay in emotional and capital drawdown.